smahoo/homee-go/README.md

 # Homee

-This is library written in go which allows you to connecto to homee
+This library allows you to connecto to the homee backend and communicate homee specific instruction in order to control your devices, etc.

 ## TODOs